tonytodo0/motioncraft/README.md

 Motioncraft

 A comprehensive VR and motion control system for World of Warcraft (or any game), combining VR controller mapping with gesture-based commands detected through a webcam.

 Overview

 This project consists of three interconnected components that work together:

 VR Controller Interface - Uses WebXR to map VR controller inputs to WoW actions Motion Detection System - Uses MediaPipe Pose to recognize physical motions via webcam Input Server - Translates VR and motion inputs into keyboard/mouse commands for WoW

-The system allows you to play World of Warcraft in VR, using controller movements for navigation and camera control, while also performing custom motions (like raising your arm) to trigger in-game abilities.
+The system allows you to play any game using controller movements for navigation and camera control, while also performing custom motions (like raising your arm) to trigger in-game abilities.

 Features

 VR Controller Interface

 Full mapping of Oculus/Meta Quest controllers to WoW controls